 The maximum period considered when estimating ECLs is the maximum contractual period over which the Group is exposed to credit risk.

-e) Impairment of financial instruments continued
+- 3. Summary of significant accounting policies continued - e) Impairment of financial instruments continued

 Measurement of ECLs

 ECLs are a probability-weighted estimates of credit losses.
 They are measured as follows: